 - 1 Choose an animal.
-If you don't have a companion animal at home, you can pick your favourite animal from the Kids' Portal. - 2 Fill in your animal's profile below and use the FIVE DOMAINS to describe their welfare needs. - 3 Draw a picture of your animal and include 3-5 things they need to be happy and healthy. - Scan the QR code to enter and for more details.
+If you don't have a companion or farmed animal(s) at home, you can pick your favourite animal from the Kids' Portal. - 2 Fill in your animal's profile below and use the FIVE DOMAINS to describe their welfare needs. - 3 Draw a picture of your animal and include 3-5 things they need to be happy and healthy. - 4 Scan the QR code to enter and for more details.